APRECI Award for Best Peruvian Feature Film

 The APRECI Award for Best Peruvian Feature Film (Spanish: Premio APRECI a la mejor película peruana) is one of the awards given by the Asociación Peruana de Prensa Cinematográfica in recognition of those outstanding Peruvian feature films of the previous year.
 The category was awarded for the first time in 2009 to Claudia Llosa's drama film The Milk of Sorrow.

-The current Peruvian production that holds the award is the Marco Panatonic's drama film Motherland in the fifteenth award, with the winners announced on February 8, 2025.
+The current Peruvian production that holds the award is the Javier Corcuera's documentary film Uyariy in the seventeenth award, with the winners announced on February 6, 2026.